 Let’s talk net worth.

-Net worth is a simple calculation that helps you track your financial progress.
-It can help highlight opportunities and is easy to check in on regularly to see your growth.
+Net worth is a simple calculation.
+Firstly, it helps you track your financial progress.
+Secondly, it can help highlight opportunities and is easy to check in on regularly to see your growth.

 Here is a sample visual of a net worth form.